Kylie Sonique Love: Drag

 U.S. version of the show.

 Music

+In 2004 at age 19, Love auditioned for American Idol for its third season.
+She was with Jennifer Hudson in the Atlanta auditions.
+She sang Crazy in Love by Beyonce and Lady Marmalade, where she gave judge Simon Cowell a lap dance.
+She also became friends with judge Paula Abdul.
 Kylie contributed to Tammie Brown's 2018 EP A Little Bit of Tammie.
 She released her first single, "Santa, Please Come Home", the same day as the premiere of the Holi-slay Spectacular.
 She released her second single, "Hey Hater", on April 24, 2019.

 Other ventures

 In June 2022, she was a featured model for Playful Promises' lingerie Pride Campaign.